Code of Conduct

 7. establishing a “stay away” agreement

-Appropriate disciplinary action shall be recommended and imposed in accordance with District policy, the applicable collective bargaining agreement or state law.
+Appropriate disciplinary action will be recommended and imposed in accordance with District policy, the applicable collective bargaining agreement or state law.
 School District should make every effort to attempt to first resolve the misconduct through non-punitive and remedial measures.

-Disciplinary measures to address incidents of harassment, discrimination and/or bullying shall incorporate a progressive model of student discipline that includes measured, balanced and age-appropriate remedies and procedures that make appropriate use of prevention, education, intervention and discipline and considers among other things, the nature and severity of the student’s offending behavior(s) the developmental stage of the student, the previous disciplinary record of the student and other extenuating circumstances, as well as the impact the student’s behaviors had on the individual(s) who was physically injured and/or emotionally harmed.
-Responses shall be reasonably calculated to end the harassment, bullying and/or discrimination, prevent recurrence, and eliminate the hostile environment.
-This progressive model for student discipline shall be consistent with other provisions of the code of conduct.
+Disciplinary measures to address incidents of harassment, discrimination and/or bullying will incorporate a progressive model of student discipline that includes measured, balanced and age-appropriate remedies and procedures that make appropriate use of prevention, education, intervention and discipline and considers among other things, the nature and severity of the student’s offending behavior(s) the developmental stage of the student, the previous disciplinary record of the student and other extenuating circumstances, as well as the impact the student’s behaviors had on the individual(s) who was physically injured and/or emotionally harmed.
+Responses will be reasonably calculated to end the harassment, bullying and/or discrimination, prevent recurrence, and eliminate the hostile environment.
+This progressive model for student discipline will be consistent with other provisions of the code of conduct.

-The investigator shall report back to both the target and the accused, within a reasonable time period unless extenuating circumstances exist.
+The investigator will report back to both the target and the accused, within a reasonable time period unless extenuating circumstances exist.
 The investigator will notify them in writing, and also in person, as appropriate, regarding the outcome or status of the investigation and the action taken to resolve the complaint.
 The actions taken will be in conformance with the Remediation/Discipline/Penalties section of this regulation.
-The target shall report immediately if the objectionable behavior occurs again or if the alleged perpetrator retaliates against him/her.
+The target will report immediately if the objectionable behavior occurs again or if the alleged perpetrator retaliates against him/her.
 Retaliation against a student or staff member who, in good faith, makes a report or participates in the investigation of a complaint of harassment, bullying and/or discrimination is strictly prohibited.

 Any party who is not satisfied with the outcome of the initial investigation may request a District-level investigation by submitting a written complaint to the Superintendent within 30 days.